What are the prerequisite course requirements?

 What is the tuition for the DPT program?

-Please check the Georgia Southern University Bursar’s website
+Current tuition and fee charts can be found on the Georgia Southern University Bursar’s website

 How do I apply for in-state tuition?